mchion/ML_continual_learning_pipeline/README.md

 - **Webscraping images**: In general, webscraping images takes a lot of trial and error to figure out what particular HTML code will deliver the right images.
 For instance, pages from previous years may have changed formatting.
-- **Types of images**: In general, architectural images can be broken down into 3 categories for our purposes - 1) Outdoor 2) Indoor and 3) Plans.
+- **Types of images**: In general, architectural images can be broken down into 3 categories for our purposes - outdoor, indoor, and plans.
+This was a bottleneck since images of indoors and plans tend to not be as distinctive as outdoor images of architecture.
+There was some manual removal of images
-- **Imbalanced classes**: During the course of webscraping, the images being scraped were
+- **Imbalanced classes**: During the course of webscraping, the images being scraped were found to be imbalanced.

 ## Data Loading

 - **Google BigQuery**: Metadata and file names for each image are stored in BigQuery.
-The database schema is as follows: \
+The database schema is as follows:\
-\

   | Column Name | Value |
   | ------------ | --------- |
   | post_id | ID of posting containing image |